 Superstars who served in the U.S. military

-In honor of Veterans Day, WWE.com salutes 13 Superstars from different eras who fought for their country before battling in WWE.
+In honor of Armed Forces Day, WWE.com salutes 13 Superstars from different eras who fought for their country before battling in WWE.

 As the mouthpiece of The New Age Outlaws, Road Dogg Jesse James broke out as The Attitude Era’s most boisterous degenerate.
 The son of WWE Hall of Famer “Bullet” Bob Armstrong, Road Dogg has always had sports-entertainment in his blood.